rit-pepband/website/content/eboard.markdown

 Hometown: Pine Grove, PA

 Kelly is a unique person among us in more ways than her magical personality.
-She was rejected from Hogwarts, because they said her type was already well represented by the Weasley’s.
+She was rejected from Hogwarts, because they said her type was already well represented by the Weasley's.
 She also applied to Durmstrang Institute, but was dismissed to to her lack of burliness and well manliness not to mention being muggle born.
 That left Beauxbatons Academy of Magic, who told her that due to her red hair they could not accept her, though she matched their other requirements .
 With this news she concluded that she would have to explore magic elsewhere.
 So, Kelly Fidler decided to leave her home in Pine Grove, PA (according to Google, it exists), and join us at RIT.
 She uses her magic to supply us with exceptional saxophone music for the pep band, and of course, the sexy hockey players.
 Kelly believes these RIT hockey players are magical warriors in training.
 She can be seen at hockey games attempting to communicate to each player through the magic of her saxophone.
 Contrary to the popular belief, she cannot play the fiddle.
 Kelly is also an avid sports fan when not practicing magic.
 Although usually found on a volleyball or basketball court, Kelly is also a closet racquetball player, and hopes to turn pro shortly after graduation.
-Even though she is magical, she doesn’t play quidditch, as she finds it to be too flaunting and dangerous.
+Even though she is magical, she doesn't play quidditch, as she finds it to be too flaunting and dangerous.
 However, she does race griffins and hunts dragons for fun, and exercises to keep her skills sharp.

 ***